 5. Burl L. Wilkes Skate Park (Arlington)

-26.8 miles from Waxahachie — the drive is straightforward; Arlington is well-signed from the highway.
+26.8 miles from Waxahachie, and the drive is simple; Arlington is well-signed from the highway.

 Location: 1300 Hillcrest Drive, Arlington, TX 76010